mubasher123/UserBook/README.md

-This project is basically a users list with ant design and redux
+This project is basically a users contact book with React,  Ant design and Redux

 ## Available Scripts